click-contrib/click-man/README.md

 python3 setup.py --command-packages=click_man.commands man_pages --target path/to/man/pages
 ```

-### Automatic man page installed with setuptools and pip
+### Automatic man page installation with setuptools and pip

 This approach of installing man pages is problematic for various reasons: